hoanhan101/gray/_posts/2020-10-27-2-minute-rule.md

 - Do 100 push-ups → Do 1 push up
 - Eat more vegetables → Eat an apple
 - Study for interview → Skim through my notes
+- Build a program → Code a function

 The idea is to make it super easy to get started.
 Once you pass the starting point, which is arguably the hardest step, you start to gain momentum to keep doing the task itself: